paulhundal/gradle-build-parser/README.md

 ### Future Work

-This is just the start of what AST parsing can do.
-I expect this project to include
+This is just the start of what AST parsing can do!

-- Showing test vs prod dependencies
-- Finding conflicting versions of dependency declarations
-- Be able to append/transform the AST

-And so much more!
+As use cases arise this tool can help speed up build file investigations, modifications and analysis.

 Please contribute! :)